eneva002/rhype/README.md

   * `help` lists all available commands.

 ##The Future Of rHype
-This project is by no means complete or anywhere near the quality that I'd like it to be.
+This project is work in progress.
 If you like the project or want to contribute, I encourage you to submit issues or pull requests.
 My repo can be found [here](https://github.com/eneva002/rhype).